SalomePlatform/adao/doc/en/reference.rst

   ResiduFormula
     This key indicates the residue formula that has to be used for the test.
-The default choice is "Taylor", and the possible ones are "Taylor" (residue of the Taylor development of the operator, which has to decrease with the power of 2 in perturbation) and "Norm" (residue obtained by taking the norm of the Taylor development at zero order approximation, which approximate the gradient, and which has to remain constant).
+The default choice is "Taylor", and the possible ones are "Taylor" (residue of the Taylor development of the operator, which has to decrease with the square power of the perturbation) and "Norm" (residue obtained by taking the norm of the Taylor development at zero order approximation, which approximate the gradient, and which has to remain constant).

   SetSeed
     This key allow to give an integer in order to fix the seed of the random